bridgewire/hodor_picontroller/docs/rpi_software/README.md

     python3 hodor_slackbox/hodor_slacker.py
 ```
+When running in development mode, log and event files will be written to
+paths relative to the current working directory where the programs are run.

 The software includes a unit test suite that tests the application logic
 without requiring a Raspberry Pi or connected hardware.
 The dependencies required for running the test suite are provided by